 How Bankruptcy Affects Abuse Victims’ Lawsuits

-By filing for bankruptcy, any lawsuits filed against the diocese in state court are stayed (paused) and moved to the Federal Bankruptcy Court proceeding.
+By filing for bankruptcy, any lawsuits filed against the diocese in state court are paused and moved to the Federal Bankruptcy Court proceeding.
 This forces abuse victims to get in line with other creditors of the church to share in a limited amount of resources available to cover their claims.

 According to the filings for the Buffalo Diocese, there are more than 200 creditors involved in the bankruptcy proceeding.
-19 of the top 20 creditors are sexual abuse victims.
+Nineteen of the top 20 creditors are sexual abuse victims.
 The diocese claims its liabilities total anywhere between $50 million and $100 million but that it only has between $10 million and $50 million in assets available to pay all of its creditors.